Are you looking for some help recording and maintaining all of your human resource documents? Are you drowning in paperwork and looking for a way out?

-A company’s human resource department has one main goal.
+A business’s Human Resources department has one main goal.

 They maintain their records by preserving current employee documents and they get rid of old ones.

 These records keep track of everything from pre-employment interviews to I-9 forms to health records to coworker complaints.
-Basically, think of human resource records as a written history of every employee’s time with the company from beginning to end.
+Basically, HR records are a written history of every employee’s time with the company from beginning to end.

-To take things a step further, not only is it your responsibility to maintain this collection of records, but it’s the responsibility of you and your entire human resources department to analyze these records so that you can decisions that will improve the company’s work.
+To take things a step further, not only is it your responsibility to maintain this collection of records, but it’s the responsibility of your entire HR department to analyze these records so that you can make decisions that will improve the organization’s work.

 How are you supposed to achieve your purpose with so much paperwork to organize?
 How are you supposed to know what goes where and for how long?
 How can you possibly analyze these documents if you’re spending all of your time trying to find a way to organize and maintain them?